HALL OF FAME HONOREES

 CLASS OF 2007

-David Harkness played for Brighton High School, winning three state singles titles, and Brigham Young, where he was a two-time All-American and won two conference championships.
-Harkness went unbeaten in three years at Brighton.
-His BYU career included two Western Athletic Conference singles titles, two Player of the Year awards and two conference team championships.
-He won the Jon Van Nostrand award, presented nationally to a tennis player for exemplary leadership, sportsmanship and performance, and was a two-time All-American.
+David Harkness played for Brighton High School, winning three state No. 1 singles titles and three team titles and losing only one match in four years.
+His career at Brigham Young University included three Region VII championships, two WAC singles titles, one WAC doubles title, two team titles, two Player of the Year awards and the most singles wins ever recorded at BYU.
+He won the Jon Van Nostrand award, presented nationally to a NCAA tennis player for exemplary leadership, sportsmanship and performance.
+He was a two-time All-American.
 Harkness then pursued a professional career on the ATP Tour, earning world rankings in singles and doubles.